NuBrakes Blog Brake Dust: Causes, Cleaning, And Preventionauses, Cleaning, And Prevention Image

 Brake dust is a dark-colored buildup of friction material from the brake pads and iron from the brake rotors that can damage the surface of your wheels.
-The residue builds on the wheels of your car over time and increases the longer you drive your vehicle.
+The residue builds on your car's wheels over time and increases the longer you drive your vehicle.

-If one of your car's wheels has significantly more brake dust than the others, the braking caliper(s) may be sticking and you should reach out to a car mechanic for inspection.
+If one of your car's wheels has significantly more brake dust than the others, the braking caliper(s) may be sticking, and you should contact a car mechanic for an inspection.
 However, brake dust doesn’t always indicate a problem with your vehicle since it builds up as you drive normally.

 Brake Dust Causes